- #Points to note before hiking to Annapurna Trek

-Many people failed to recognize if their dream Himalayan destination is the right for them or not.
-Because Himalayan destination are not like vacationing in desert or beaches or historical landmarks.
-Vacationing in Himalayas of Nepal or any other country requires some prior preparation.
-Traveling itself is a physical activity and trekking being one of the genres of travel, it requires great endurance level.
-So it is important to know whether the destination you are opting for is suitable for you or not and if you have time and energy to do the trek.
-In the case of Annapurna trek, it has many trails that are conceivable by many people without any restrictions.
-But having prior training and exercise to increase the endurance level is a must thing to do before hiking to Annapurna Trek.
-Henceforth, most treks in the Annapurna region are suitable for assorted age ranges.
-Similarly, it is a moderate trek therefore, anyone can smoothly complete this trek even without prior trekking experience.
+Many people fail to recognize if their dream Himalayan destination is right for them or not.
+Because Himalayan destinations are not like vacationing in deserts or beaches or historical landmarks.
+Vacationing in the Himalayas of Nepal or any other country requires some prior preparation.
+Traveling itself is a physical activity, and trekking, one of the travel genres, requires an excellent endurance level.
+So it is essential to know whether the destination you are opting for is suitable for you or not and if you have time and energy to do the trek.
+In the case of the Annapurna trek, it has many trails that are conceivable by many people without any restrictions.
+But having prior training and exercise to increase the endurance level is a must to do before hiking to Annapurna Trek.
+Henceforth, most treks in the Annapurna region are suitable for various age ranges.
+Similarly, it is a moderate trek.
+Therefore, anyone can smoothly complete this trek even without prior trekking experience.

 Altitude/Height of Annapurna Trek

-Most of the treks in Annapurna region are high altitude treks that are above 4000m above sea level and 12000 feet above.
-Some trails like Ghorepani Poon Hill are short and easy treks which only reach about 3200 M / 10475ft.
-Similarly, sitting at the height of 4,130 meters and 13,550 in feet is Annapurna Base Camp which offers stunning Himalaya’s vistas.
-The altitude of Annapurna base camp trek is pretty high which makes Annapurna base camp a high-altitude trek.
-Reaching this height can be tough but it is not difficult.
+Most of the Annapurna region treks are high-altitude treks above 4000m above sea level and 12000 feet above.
+Some trails like Ghorepani Poon Hill are short and easy treks that only reach about 3200 M / 10475ft.
+Similarly, Annapurna Base Camp sits at the height of 4,130 meters and 13,550 feet, which offers stunning Himalayas vistas.
+The altitude of the Annapurna base camp trek is pretty high, which makes Annapurna base camp a high-altitude trek.
+Reaching this height can be challenging, but it is not difficult.

-On the same note, there are different trails like Mardi Himal trek, Upper Mustang trek, Annapurna Circuit trek and many more.
-Hence, before opting for any of the above-mentioned trails, do research about the height/ altitude.
-Because, it is important to know whether the trek you are thinking of doing is suitable for you or not.
-All trail cruises through amazing land formations, deep valleys, lush jungles, and roaring rivers.
-Besides these amazing features, another highlight of the Annapurna trek is the traditional ethnic villages.
-Therefore, you will reach amazing heights experiencing amazing social and natural features.
+On the same note, there are different trails like Mardi Himal trek, Upper Mustang trek, Annapurna Circuit Trek, and many more.
+Hence, before opting for any of the trails mentioned above, research the height/ altitude.
+Because it is essential to know whether the trek you are thinking of doing is suitable for you or not.
+All trail cruises through fantastic land formations, deep valleys, lush jungles, and roaring rivers.
+Besides these fantastic features, another highlight of the Annapurna trek is the traditional ethnic villages.
+Therefore, you will reach incredible heights by experiencing unique social and natural features.

 Difficulty factor and possibility of altitude sickness during Annapurna Trek

 Ghorepani Poon Hill Trek is done all through the year.
-Due to its easy accessibility and low altitude, weather does not affect the visiting ambiance for trekkers.
-This place all through the year remains stunning and beautiful.
-Hence, if you are looking for a short and easy trek to do in Annapurna region, then Ghorepani Poon Hill is the one.
+Due to its easy accessibility and low altitude, the weather does not affect the visiting ambiance for trekkers.
+This place all through the year remains stunning.
+Hence, if you are looking for a short and easy trek in the Annapurna region, then Ghorepani Poon Hill is the one.

-All things considered; it is very important to fix the dates to have the best Himalayan experience.
-Trekking in Nepal is fun but when you have a particular destination where you want to go, then it is even more fun to explore those places when weather adds its brilliance to it.
+It is essential to fix the dates to have the best Himalayan experience.
+Trekking in Nepal is fun, but when you have a particular destination where you want to go, it is even more fun to explore those places when the weather adds its brilliance.
 Therefore, do choose the best time to do the trek in Annapurna trek.
 It adds more memories to your journey.
-Similarly, one little head up, the weather is an unpredictable creature so be ready to accept unimagined events if the weather decides to change.
+Similarly, one little head up, the weather is unpredictable, so be ready to accept unimagined events if the weather changes.

 Whether to go guided or unguided

 Furthermore, trekking is much more than just figuring out the trails.
 It requires planning and preparation.
-Annapurna Base Camp trek of Annapurna region is one of the commercial routes so it is quite busy during the peak trekking season.
+Annapurna Base Camp trek of the Annapurna region is one of the commercial routes, so it is pretty busy during the peak trekking season.
 So you may not want to take unnecessary trouble arranging your accommodation, transportation, and many other factors.
-And due to these reasons, hiring a reliable trekking company is important.
-So that they will take care of your vacation from start to finish.
+And due to these reasons, hiring a reliable trekking company is essential so that they will take care of your vacation from start to finish.